engkarat/cosine-ood-detector/readme.md

 ## Requirements

-Please install required packages, using this command:
+According to the implementation in the code, **at least one GPU is required to run the experiment**.
+Please also install required packages, using this command:
 ~~~
 pip install -r requirements.txt
 ~~~